fawad-mazhar/naxos/README.md

 ---

-> ⚠️ **Development Status**: This repository is currently under active development.
-Features and APIs may change without notice.

 Naxos is a lightweight distributed job orchestration system written in Go that manages the execution of task sequences with persistent state handling and a RESTful API interface.
 It supports both sequential and parallel task execution with dependency management.

 ## Features